The Ten Commandments (2007 film)

-With narration by Ben Kingsley, the film stars Christian Slater as Moses, Alfred Molina as Ramses and Ellott Gould as God.
-It was released to theaters on October 19, 2007, and received mostly negative reviews, with criticism directed towards the animation, screenplay, plot, voice acting and inaccuracies to the Bible.
-It was also a box office failure, having grossed only $1 million against a budget of $10 million.
+With narration by Ben Kingsley, the film stars Christian Slater as Moses, Alfred Molina as Ramses and Elliott Gould as God.
+It was theatrically released on October 19, 2007 to largely negative reviews, with criticism directed towards the animation, screenplay, plot, voice acting and inaccuracies to the Bible.
+It was also a box office failure, having grossed only $1.1 million against a budget of $10 million, resulting in having the worst opening for an animated movie in history.

 Plot

 The Pharaoh is a nervous man, outnumbered by his Hebrew slaves; he orders them to be worked harder, that doesn't break their spirits, so he has all the newborn male babies thrown into the Nile; Moses' parents, Amram and Jochebed, are desperate to save their baby son, and put him in a basket and send him down the river while his sister, Miram, follows to make sure he's okay.
 The next morning, the Pharaoh's daughter adopts and raises him as her own, with Jochebed as his nurse growing up.
 His playmate and uncle is Ramses, the Pharaoh's son.
 As teens, they wrestle, but Ramses does not like Moses much, and Moses is exiled from town after Moses comes to the aid of a slave being beaten, and the beater is killed.
 Moses is mistaken for a Hebrew slave based on his appearance.
 His brother Aaron comes forward, revealing his past and how they are actually brothers-making Moses a Hebrew.

 They all grow up, Ramses is now Pharaoh, God speaks to Moses, telling him to get the Hebrews from Egypt into the promised land.
-Ramses says no, the ten plagues come, and Ramses gives in only when his son is killed (as God's spirit kills all the first-born Egyptian sons).
+Ramses says no, the ten plagues come, and Ramses gives in only when his son is killed (as God's spirit kills all the firstborn Egyptian sons).
 Moses leads the people from Egypt, ditches Ramses and his army at the parting of the Red Sea, and Moses receives the Ten Commandments and delivers them to the Hebrews.
 Moses puts Joshua in charge of leading the people the rest of the way.